nuel-emeka/Arteri-recommender/README.md

-#Arteri-Recommender: Healthcare & Insurance Recommendation for Nigeria
+#Healthcare & Insurance Recommendation for Nigeria

-Arteri-Recommender is a pioneering application of recommender systems in healthcare and insurance in Nigeria, aiming to improve the accessibility and decision-making process of selecting Health Management Organizations (HMOs) and their plans.
+This is a pioneering application of recommender systems in healthcare and insurance in Nigeria, aiming to improve the accessibility and decision-making process of selecting Health Management Organizations (HMOs) and their plans.

 #Background
 Despite the importance of health insurance in Nigeria, its adoption rate remains low.
 To address this, efforts to raise awareness, facilitate access to information, and provide decision-making tools are crucial.
 AI-powered recommender systems, which have gained popularity in various domains, are employed to assist users in finding the right HMO and plan for their needs.